Ecuador's Lasso takes office on vows to address economic crisis

 He has also promised an ambitious COVID-19 vaccination plan for his first 100 days in office as a strategy to reactivate industrial and commercial activity that was crippled by quarantine measures for much of the last year.

+On foreign policy, Lasso said his main priority would be to integrate Ecuador into the Pacific Alliance trade bloc including Chile, Peru, Colombia and Mexico, which are among the most trade-friendly countries in Latin America.

+"Ecuador declares that its doors are open to world trade," Lasso said.

-(Reporting by Alexandra Valencia; Writing by Brian Ellsworth; Editing by Andrea Ricci)
+(Reporting by Alexandra Valencia; Writing by Brian Ellsworth; Editing by Andrea Ricci and David Clarke)

 ((brian.ellsworth@thomsonreuters.com; 58 212 655 2660; Reuters Messaging: brian.ellsworth.thomsonreuters.com@reuters.net, @ReutersVzla))